Category Archives: Native Texas Plants & Wildlife

 I made a beautiful fall tablescape using natural materials typically found on the ground or in trees & bushes this time of year.

-The eco-warrior in me loves that this is all natural yet so beautiful.
+The eco-warrior in me loves this all natural yet so beautiful home décor.
 Come see what I did.

 All-Natural Tablescape using nature's beauty found on nature hikes. #TexasHomesteader